bonohu/BH23.9report/paper.md

 Following on from the previous BioHackathon (BH23), we first discussed how to create a database of pathway information in non-model species in a domestic version of the BioHackathon called BH23.9 held in Shirahama, Wakayama, Japan (25-29 September 2023).
 We then gave a tutorial on how to write a pathway diagram using PathVisio, which is a free open-source pathway analysis and drawing software which allows drawing, editing, and analyzing biological pathways.
-Finally we tried to establish the conversion system from text data to Graphical Pathway Markup Language (PGML), which is called `txt2pgml`.
+Finally we tried to establish the conversion system from text data to Graphical Pathway Markup Language (GPML), which is called `txt2pgml`.
 `txt2pgml` will drastically reduce the time and effort required to create pathway diagrams.

 After a stimulus discussion in BH23 and BH23.9, we could clarify the current issues in the pathway analysis for non-model organisms.